MSCantrell/RedRumRunner/prompt_plan.md

 3. Add documentation explaining the changes
 4. Create a toggle in the main menu for enabling/disabling mods

 This example should serve as a template for future modders and demonstrate the flexibility of our content system.
+Ensure the mod properly integrates with the base game using our JSON loading system.
 ```

-#### Prompt 25: Final Integration and Testing
+### Prompt 25: Final Integration and Testing

 ```
 For our RedRumRunner game, implement final integration and testing:
-1. Create comprehensive testing for:
+1. Create comprehensive testing using pytest:
+   - Unit tests for core mechanics
+   - Integration tests for system interactions
-   - Core game mechanics
+   - Test fixtures for game states
-   - Economic balance
-   - Combat balance
-   - Progression pacing
-2. Implement help systems:
+2. Implement help systems using tcod:
    - Tooltips
    - Tutorial elements
    - Reference information